Lollapalooza: Revival

 In 2003, Farrell reconvened Jane's Addiction and scheduled a new Lollapalooza tour.
 The festival schedule included venues in thirty cities through July and August.
 The 2003 tour achieved only marginal success, with many fans staying away, presumably because of high ticket prices.
 Another tour scheduled for 2004 was to consist of a two-day festival taking place in each city.
 Despite a bill with Morrissey, Sonic Youth, PJ Harvey, Pixies, and the Flaming Lips as headliners, the 2004 edition was canceled in June due to weak ticket sales across the country.
 In 2005, Farrell partnered with Capital Sports & Entertainment (now C3 Presents), which co-owns and produces the Austin City Limits Music Festival, to produce Lollapalooza.
 CSE, Farrell, and the William Morris Agency—along with Charles Attal Presents—resurrected Lollapalooza as a two-day destination festival in 2005 in Chicago's Grant Park, with an even greater variety of performers (70 acts on five stages) than that of the touring festival.
 The event was generally successful, attracting over 65,000 attendees, despite a 104-degree Fahrenheit Sunday (40 degrees Celsius) heat wave (two people were hospitalized for heat-related illness).

 It returned to Chicago on August 4–6, 2006.
 On October 25, 2006, the Chicago Park District and Capital Sports & Entertainment agreed to a five-year, $5 million deal, keeping Lollapalooza at Grant Park in Chicago until 2011.
 Lollapalooza ran August 3–5 in 2007; August 1–3, 2008; August 7–9, 2009; August 6–8, 2010; August 5–7, 2011; August 3–5, 2012; August 2–4, 2013; and August 1–3, 2014.
 After a successful 2008 festival, another deal was signed to keep Lollapalooza in Chicago through 2018, guaranteeing the city $13 million.

-In 2016, Lollapalooza was four days long, from July 28 to 31, to celebrate the event's 25th anniversary.
+The 2016 iteration of the event was four days long, from July 28 to 31, to celebrate the event's 25th anniversary.

-In 2017, the festival kicked off on August 3, celebrating its 26th year of existence.

-In 2018, the festival began on August 2 with a lineup of 180 bands.

-On March 20, 2019, the next version of the annual Lollapalooza festival was announced.

-On July 27, 2020, it was announced that due to the COVID-19 pandemic, the 2020 festival in Chicago would now be renamed Lolla2020 and feature a virtual festival broadcast for free on YouTube on July 30 – August 2, 2020.
-The event was scheduled to feature a reunion by Porno for Pyros, marking their first performance in 24 years.
-The event featured new original live performances, along with performances from past years.
-Perry Farrell hosted conversations with Metallica's Lars Ulrich, Chuck D, Matt Pinfield, and others, and the event was also planned to feature a special tribute to David Bowie.

-In May 2022, it was announced that Hulu will exclusively stream the festival, alongside Austin City Limits and Bonnaroo.